mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 If you wish to host it by yourself, you can find the list of supported options and details about hosting files in [this page](../concepts/hosting_files.md).

-Finally, since we now have our MLCubes submitted and demo dataset hosted, we can submit the benchmark to the MedPerf server.
+Finally, now after having the MLCubes submitted and the demo dataset hosted, you can submit the benchmark to the MedPerf server.

 ## 6. Submit your Benchmark

 You need to keep at hand the following information:

 - The Demo Dataset URL.
-In our case, this URL will be:
+Here, the URL will be:

 ```text
 {{ demo_url }}